Never Enough Wool

 Great American Aran

-meeting on the third Sunday of each month, providing there are no holidays on
+generally be meeting on the third Sunday of each month, providing there are no

-of knitted squares, each designed to build your skills with needles, stitching,
+comprised of knitted squares, each designed to build your skills with needles,

-Class is currently filled – leave your name if you are interested; if
+will meet on Sundays, June 8 and 22nd.
+Class is currently filled – leave your name if you are interested

-there is sufficient interest, we will offer a second round of classes.
+and we will schedule a second series of classes.

 Stitch: Every Wednesday afternoon,